variancehammer/CQB/core_rules.md

 **Communications Failures**: *CQB* environments are difficult ones to maintain coherent command and control structures in.
 Units are often extremely limited in what they can see, their communications may be jammed, and they are often forced to rely on the leadership of whatever officer they can find - often a junior one.
 A unit that is within 1" of a friendly unit that has lost one or more models due to a failed Morale roll itself loses 1 unit, to reflect growing local panic and incomplete information.

+**Prepared Fire Points**: Corridors, chock points, and natural intersections make natural places where one knows the enemy may come through.
+Soldiers can be deployed accordingly, anticipating where their enemies will appear.
+This allows for more effective fire than is conventionally possible with *Overwatch*.

+If a unit is charged, and is not currently within 1" of an enemy unit, they may declare a *Prepared Fire* attack in lieu of their *Overwatch* attack.
+On a roll of a 4+, the unit may fire at their full Ballistic Skill, with *Heavy* type weapons suffering a -1 penalty to hit as if they had moved.
+If this roll is failed, the unit may still *Overwatch* as normal.